How to Make Parallel Payments Using Express Checkout

 Use the following URL and the token returned from SetExpressCheckout to redirect the buyer to PayPal so they can authorize the payment:

-To test this, log into the Sandbox, then issue the redirect command in a browser.
+Note: To test this, log into the Sandbox, then issue the redirect command in a browser.
 You can then log into the PayPal test environment using the credentials from your Personal test account.
-The above SetExpressCheckout call results in a transaction similar to the following:

 After the buyer authorizes the payment, PayPal returns them to the URL specified in the